-As a diver having lived by, on and under the sea my whole life, you always think of your own dive boat.
+As a diver that has always used a full face snorkeling mask and having lived by, on and under the sea my whole life, you always think of your own dive boat.
 What a better way to check out some virgin wrecks or cold deep black seas.
 So this Saturday I decided to step by the Tallinn boat market, to see what’s available.
 I’m quite picky, as most of the stuff out there is rubbish.
 It’s amazing, how many cheap, slow and ugly boats are produced.
 A good dive boat must have many qualities and capabilities.
 Still there were a few here in Tallinn, which I could have a second look at.
 Not good, but more or less OK for a starter.

 First there was the Mayan Queen IV: